-We may collect, use, and disclose your health information for the following purposes under limited circumstances:
+We may collect, use, and disclose your health information for the following purposes under limited circumstances and subject to certain requirements:

-- As Required by Law.
-We may disclose information when required to do so by law. - To Persons Involved with Your Care.
-We may collect, use, and disclose your health information to a person involved in your care or who helps pay for your care, such as a family member, when you are incapacitated or in an emergency, or when you agree or fail to object when given the opportunity.
-If you are unavailable or unable to object, we will use our best judgment to decide if the disclosure is in your best interests.
-Special rules apply regarding when we may disclose health information to family members and others involved in a deceased individual's care.
-We may disclose health information to any persons involved, prior to the death, in the care or payment for care of a deceased individual, unless we are aware that doing so would be inconsistent with a preference previously expressed by the deceased. - For Public Health Activities such as reporting or preventing disease outbreaks to a public health authority.
+□ As Required by Law to follow the laws that apply to us.

+- □ To Persons Involved with Your Care or who help pay for your care, such as a family member, when you are incapacitated or in an emergency, or when you agree or fail to object when given the opportunity.
+If you are unavailable or unable to object, we will use our best judgment to decide if the disclosure is in your best interest.
+Special rules apply regarding when we may disclose health information about a deceased individual to family members and others.
+We may disclose health information to any persons involved, prior to the death, in the care or payment for care of a deceased individual, unless we are aware that doing so would be inconsistent with a preference previously expressed by the deceased. - □ For Public Health Activities such as reporting or preventing disease outbreaks to a public health authority.
+We may also disclose your information to the Food and Drug Administration (FDA) or persons under the jurisdiction of the FDA for purposes related to safety or quality issues, adverse events or to facilitate drug recalls. - □ For Reporting Victims of Abuse, Neglect or Domestic Violence to government authorities that are authorized by law to receive such information, including a social service or protective service agency. - □ For Health Oversight Activities to a health oversight agency for activities authorized by law, such as licensure, governmental audits and fraud and abuse investigations. - □ For Judicial or Administrative Proceedings such as in response to a court order, search warrant or subpoena. - □ For Law Enforcement Purposes to a law enforcement official for purposes such as providing limited information to locate a missing person or report a crime. - □ To Avoid a Serious Threat to Health or Safety to you, another person, or the public, by, for example, disclosing information to public health agencies or law enforcement authorities, or in the event of an emergency or natural disaster.